fjord-prefect/ModelOps-with-Prefect/README.md

 # Host Dependencies
 You will need python 3.6, docker, and prefect which are the only dependencies for your host machine.
 This workflow can be run on windows, mac or linux; however, setting up docker and python 3.6 will vary depending on your host machine.
 I recommend using conda to set up a python environment and to install docker follow the instructions here https://www.docker.com/get-started.

-Assuming you have docker and conda already installed here are the step by step instructions and will work for any host os.
+Assuming you have docker and conda already installed here are the step by step instructions.

 Clone the directory.
 ```dif